bioelectronicsUCF/CoilDesign/README.md

 This repository provides a design automation app for wireless power coils.

-The app is written in Matlab App Designer and the algorithm is based on k-oriented design methodology.
+The app is written in Matlab App Designer.

 Double click Main_app to run the app.

 To read and edit the app, open Main_app from Matlab -> APPS -> Design App.

-The app is under development and takes few minutes to run.
+The app is under development.